introlab/rtabmap_ros/README.md

 # Installation

 These instructions are for ROS 2.
-On ROS 1, the last Noetic release was `0.21.13`; follow the [ROS 1 installation instructions](https://github.com/introlab/rtabmap_ros/tree/master#installation) on the [`master`](https://github.com/introlab/rtabmap_ros/tree/master) branch to build the latest version.
+For ROS 1, follow the [installation instructions](https://github.com/introlab/rtabmap_ros/tree/master#installation) on the [`master`](https://github.com/introlab/rtabmap_ros/tree/master) branch, which also carries the latest version for Noetic.

 ### Binaries